sap-tutorials/Tutorials/tutorials/hcp-webide-round-currency/hcp-webide-round-currency.md

 ---

-1. The `UnitPrice` field is defined as a decimal number, with “scale” of 4 in the [OData service](http://services.odata.org/V2/Northwind/Northwind.svc/$metadata)
+1. The `UnitPrice` field is defined as a decimal number, with "scale" of 4 in the [OData service](http://services.odata.org/V2/Northwind/Northwind.svc/$metadata)

     ![View of OData model](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-round-currency/mob2-2_1.png)